MocioF/campi-moduli-italiani/readme.txt

 5. Image of the admin screen, from which it is possible to update the data

 == Changelog ==
+= 2.2.3 =
+* Fix error in the order of provinces when the module shows only actual municipalities

 = 2.2.2 =
 * Fix bug in cf validation against birth nation